reactGo/reactGo/README.md

 ## Mission

-The aim of this repo is to incorporate the best practices to building a powerful apps with Reactjs and Node.
+The aim of this repo is to incorporate the best practices to building a non-trivial apps with Reactjs and Node.
 I am working to document this repo extensively so it would be easy for both beginners and experts to begin dev-ing on it without pulling your hair out.

 ## Instructions